m-mizen/orbit_test/readme.md

 # Obital mechanics

-This is the prototype for an "astrogator" game written in JS that run on chrome.
+This is the prototype for an "astrogator" game written in JS.
 This is developed for chrome using newer JS features that aren't supported in older browsers.

 ## Things to do: